NekoNyaDevs/backend/README.md

-# 🌿・NekoNya-Storage
+# 🌿・NekoNya-Backend

 ## 📝・Description

-NekoNya-Storage is a Node.JS TypeScript webserver serving NekoNya's files and running the API behind the scenes.
+NekoNya-Backend is a Node.JS TypeScript webserver serving NekoNya's files and running the API behind the scenes.

-If you wish to deploy your own instance of NekoNya-Storage for any reasons, you can do so by following the instructions below.
+If you wish to deploy your own instance of NekoNya-Backend for any reasons, you can do so by following the instructions below.
 But please, do not forget to give credit to the original authors of this project.

 ## 📚・How to deploy